stormchaserroleplaying/stormchaserRPG/Classes/Mage/index.md

 As a mage, you have the following class features.

 ### Stamina
 Mages have stamina equal to 2× their Constitution score.
-Their stamina die is a d6.
+Their recovery die is a d6.

 ### Proficiencies
 **Armour:** None<br>